ceaserone/AndroidFloating_3ButtonMenu_LogitechGCloud/README.md

 - Tap again or outside the panel to collapse.

 ---

-## 🔐 Privacy

-- No account required
-- No analytics SDK
-- No personal data collection
-- No network calls for tracking or ads

 The app is designed to run locally and simply provide navigation buttons.